Gayle Levy, Ph.D.

 Honors Program Initiatives

-UMKC offers a supportive atmosphere to encourage integrative thinking through an exciting Living-Learning Community and specialized advising with the Honors Program Advisor and Honors Faculty Fellows.
+UMKC offers a supportive atmosphere to encourage integrative thinking through an exciting Living-Learning Community and specialized advising with the Director of Student Services.
 Leadership skills are honed through unique seminars where students reflect on and analyze their community service experiences.
 Finally, with an eye toward giving students a leg up on their graduate school and career goals, honors students are strongly encouraged to conduct innovative individual and collaborative research or artistic activity in the form of the Senior Honors Thesis/Project.

 Some of the other advantages that the UMKC Honors Program offers students include: